twangodev/cs61bl-guide/docs/index.md

 # Welcome to CS61BL Guide

-This guide takes material from [cs61bl.org](https://cs61bl.org) and organizes it in a more approachable and straightforward manner, with emphasis on topics that caused the most amount of confusion.
+This guide takes material from [cs61bl.org](https://cs61bl.org) and selects the most confusing yet commonly tested aspects of the course.

 !!! warning "Disclaimer"
     This guide is not updated, endorsed, or approved by the CS61B/CS61BL staff.
 Content may be outdated or incorrect.